bizcoine/common-blockchain/README.md

 **Parameters:** Array of addresses

 Returns a array of unspents transaction outputs, combined with the vout, value and related address.
+Unspents will include unconfirmed, unspent transactions outputs.

+Subjective to the node.

 ``` javascript
 [